 FIV cannot be passed on to humans or other species.

-Course of the disease As with any illness the course of FIV tend to be very individual.
+As with any illness the course of FIV tend to be very individual.
 Boken down to the basics: Over the years FIV reduces the immune system further and further - until a critical point can be reached where it starts to break down.
 Until that point is reached, the immune system can continue to function well, - possibly more slowly as the immune system of a FIV negative cat, but equally successful.
-Important:

-FIV positive cats are not necessariy sickly and vice versa, sickly cats are not neccessarily FIV positive.
-The author gives eamples of her own cats.
+FIV positive cats are not necessarily sickly and vice versa, sickly Cats are not neccessarily FIV positive.
+The author gives examples of her own cats.

 FIV cats can reach a ripe old age and die of a cause completely unrelated to FIV.
 FIV is NOT a death sentence.

-If a FIV positive cat comes down with whatever illness, please treat the cat in exactly the same way as a FIV negative cat.
-There is medication which should be avoided if at all possible, eg cortisone.
+If a FIV positive Cat comes down with whatever illness, please treat the Cat in exactly the same way as a FIV negative cat.
+There is medication which should be avoided if at all possible, eg cortisone/steroids.
 However, if it is the only curative treatment available for a secondary/opportunistic illness it should not be discarded.